kingan1/CSC591-Group9-Project/README.md

   -p  --P           dist coefficient                 = 2
-  -R  --Rest        how many of rest to sample       = 10 -r  --reuse       child splits reuse a parent pole = true -x  --Bootstrap   number of samples to bootstrap   = 512 -o  --Conf        confidence interval              = 0.05 -f  --file        file to generate table of        = ../data/auto2.csv -n  --Niter       number of iterations to run      = 20 -w  --wColor      output with color                = true
+  -R  --Rest        how many of rest to sample       = 10 -r  --reuse       child splits reuse a parent pole = true -x  --Bootstrap   number of samples to bootstrap   = 512
+  -o  --Conf        confidence interval              = 0.05
+  -f  --file        file to generate table of        = ../data/auto2.csv -n  --Niter       number of iterations to run      = 20 -w  --wColor      output with color                = true -T  --test        test particular algorithm        = false -a  --algo        name of the algorithm            = sway
 ```

 ## Structure